Arnold Voketaitis

 Arnold Voketaitis (born May 11, 1930, New Haven, Connecticut) is an American bass-baritone of Lithuanian descent who had an active singing career performing in operas, concerts, and recitals from the late 1950s through the 1990s.
 He enjoyed a particularly successful partnership with the New York City Opera and has performed with most of the major opera companies in North America.
-A strong actor, he has a powerful voice with a wide range and fine timbre.

 Biography

-Born in Connecticut, Voketaitis is a graduate of Quinnipiac University.
+Born in Connecticut, Voketaitis is from a Lithuanian family.
+He graduated from Quinnipiac University where he earned a degree in business administration.
+He then studied at the Yale School of Drama.
 Before his singing career, Voketaitis worked as a cars salesman, jazz trumpeter, and a radio announcer.
 He studied voice under Elda Ercole, Leila Edward and Kurt Saffir in New York City.

 Voketaitis began his singing career touring as soloist with the United States Army Band ("Pershing's Own") in 1956.
 With the Army Band, Voketaitis had the opportunity to perform for President Dwight D. Eisenhower at the White House.